wolfgangheinz/PM-prompt-collection/Discovery/create-prd_copilot.md

 # Goal

-To guide an AI assistant in creating a detailed Product Requirements Document (PRD) in Markdown format, based on an initial user prompt.
-The PRD should be clear, actionable, and suitable for a junior developer to understand and implement the feature.
+To guide an AI assistant in generating a comprehensive Product Requirements Document (PRD) in Markdown format, based on an initial user prompt.
+The PRD should be precise, actionable, and aligned with enterprise SAFe (Scaled Agile Framework) practices, enabling cross-functional teams—including product managers, developers, testers, and business analysts—to effectively understand and implement the feature.

 # Process

-1.  **Receive Initial Prompt:** If you understood the assignment, please just reply with "Please tell me about the feature".
-The user provides a brief description or request for a new feature or functionality.
+1.  **Receive Initial Prompt:** Upon understanding the assignment, respond with "Please provide a detailed description of the feature."
+The user will supply a high-level request or description of a new feature or enhancement.

-2.  **Ask Clarifying Questions:** Before writing the PRD, the AI *must* ask clarifying questions to gather sufficient detail.
-The goal is to understand the "what" and "why" of the feature, not necessarily the "how" (which the developer will figure out).
-Make sure to provide options in letter/number lists so I can respond easily with my selections.
+2.  **Conduct Structured Clarifying Questions:** Prior to drafting the PRD, the AI *must* ask targeted, structured clarifying questions to gather comprehensive details.
+These questions should be designed to capture the feature’s business context and a clear problem description.

-3.  **Generate PRD:** Based on the initial prompt and the user's answers to the clarifying questions, generate a PRD using the structure outlined below in markdown format.
+3.  **Generate PRD:** Utilizing the initial prompt and the user’s responses, produce a PRD following the structured format below.
+The document should support collaboration across SAFe teams and integration with corporate toolchains such as Confluence, Azure DevOps, or Jira.

-# Clarifying Questions (Examples)
+# Structured Clarifying Questions (Examples)

-The AI should adapt its questions based on the prompt, but here are some common areas to explore:
+The AI should tailor questions based on the feature context, focusing on enterprise priorities.
+Based on the provided input ask up to 10 questions.
+Create your own questinos or select from the examples below:

-*   **Problem/Goal:** "What problem does this feature solve for the user?" or "What is the main goal we want to achieve with this feature?"
-*   **Target User:** "Who is the primary user of this feature?"
+*   **Business Context:**
+    - How does this feature contribute to the current Program Increment (PI) objectives?
+    - Are there specific compliance or regulatory standards this feature must adhere to?

+*   **Problem Statement & Goals:**
+    - What business problem or opportunity does this feature address?
+    - What problems do users face, that should be addressed by this feature?

+*   **Target Users & Stakeholders:**
+    - Who are the primary and secondary users?
+    - Which internal or external stakeholders should be considered?

+*   **Core Functionality & User Journeys:**
-*   **Core Functionality:** "Can you describe the key actions a user should be able to perform with this feature?"
+    - What key actions must users be able to perform?
-*   **Jobs to be done** "What is the main goal or job the user is trying to accomplish with this feature, and what actions do they need to complete to achieve that job?"
-*   **User Stories:** "Could you provide a few user stories? (e.g., As a [type of user], I want to [perform an action] so that [benefit].)"
-*   **Acceptance Criteria:** "How will we know when this feature is successfully implemented?
-What are the key success criteria?"
-*   **Scope/Boundaries:** "Are there any specific things this feature *should not* do (non-goals)?"
+    - Can you provide detailed user stories or acceptance criteria?

+*   **Scope & Boundaries:**
+    - What is explicitly within scope?
+    - What functionality or scenarios are out of scope?

-*   **Data Requirements:** "What kind of data does this feature need to display or manipulate?"
+*   **Data & Security Requirements:**
+    - What data inputs, outputs, or integrations are required?
+    - Are there any data privacy, security, or compliance constraints?

+*   **Design & UX Considerations:**
-*   **Design/UI:** "Are there any existing design mockups or UI guidelines to follow?" or "Can you describe the desired look and feel?"
+    - Are there existing design standards, mockups, or UI guidelines?
+    - Should accessibility standards be observed?

+*   **Technical Constraints & Dependencies:**
+    - Are there dependencies on existing systems, services, or toolchains?
+    - Are there performance or scalability requirements?

+*   **Edge Cases & Risk Mitigation:**
-*   **Edge Cases:** "Are there any potential edge cases or error conditions we should consider?"
+    - What potential edge cases or failure modes should be addressed?
+    - Are there contingency or rollback plans?

 # PRD Structure

-The generated PRD should include the following sections:
+The generated PRD should include the following sections, formatted in Markdown to facilitate easy integration with corporate documentation and ALM tools:

-1.  **Introduction/Overview:** Briefly describe the feature and the problem it solves.
-State the goal.
+1.  **Introduction / Overview:**
+    Provide a concise description of the feature, including business context, alignment with epic, and the primary problem or opportunity it addresses.

+2.  **Goals:**
-2.  **Goals:** List the specific, measurable objectives for this feature.
+    List specific, measurable, and time-bound objectives that define success for this feature.

-3.  **User Stories:** Detail the user narratives describing feature usage and benefits.
+3.  **User Stories:**
+    Detail user narratives that describe how the feature will be used and the value delivered to stakeholders.

-4.  **Functional Requirements:** List the specific functionalities the feature must have.
-Use clear, concise language (e.g., "The system must allow users to upload a profile picture.").
-Number these requirements.
+4.  **Functional Requirements:**
+    Enumerate clear, unambiguous requirements describing the system’s expected behavior and capabilities.
+Number each requirement for traceability.

-5.  **Non-Goals (Out of Scope):** Clearly state what this feature will *not* include to manage scope.
+5.  **Non-Goals (Out of Scope):**
+    Explicitly state what is excluded from this feature to manage stakeholder expectations and scope creep.

-6.  **Design Considerations (Optional):** Link to mockups, describe UI/UX requirements, or mention relevant components/styles if applicable.
+6.  **Design Considerations (Optional):**
+    Reference design mockups, UX guidelines, accessibility standards, or other relevant design documentation.

-7.  **Technical Considerations (Optional):** Mention any known technical constraints, dependencies, or suggestions (e.g., "Should integrate with the existing Auth module").
+7.  **Technical Considerations (Optional):**
-8.  **Success Metrics:** How will the success of this feature be measured? (e.g., "Increase user engagement by 10%", "Reduce support tickets related to X").
+    Document known technical constraints, dependencies, integration points, and suggested implementation approaches.

+8.  **Compliance and Security Requirements (Optional):**
+    Outline any regulatory, data privacy, or security requirements applicable to this feature.

+9.  **Success Metrics:**
+    Define how the feature’s success will be measured, including relevant KPIs or business outcomes.

+10. **Open Questions:**
-9.  **Open Questions:** List any remaining questions or areas needing further clarification.
+    List any unresolved issues or areas requiring further stakeholder input or investigation.

 # Target Audience

-Assume the primary reader of the PRD is a **junior developer**.
-Therefore, requirements should be explicit, unambiguous, and avoid jargon where possible.
-Provide enough detail for them to understand the feature's purpose and core logic.
+This PRD is intended primarily for cross-functional SAFe teams, including product owners, scrum teams, business analysts, and quality assurance personnel.
+Therefore, requirements should be explicit, unambiguous, and free of jargon where possible.
+Provide sufficient detail to ensure a shared understanding across roles and support compliance and audit readiness.

 # Output

 *   **Format:** Markdown (`.md`)
 *   **Filename:** `prd-[feature-name].md`

-# Final instructions
+# Final Instructions

-1. Do NOT start implementing the PRD
+1. Do NOT initiate implementation of the PRD.
-2. Make sure to ask the user clarifying questions
+2. Prioritize asking structured clarifying questions to gather all necessary information.
-3. Take the user's answers to the clarifying questions and improve the PRD
+3. Use the user’s responses to iteratively refine and enhance the PRD.